bestia-dev/GuitaraokeLeader/README.md

 I use a Samsung A50 Android 11.0 (API level 30).

 ## Local network

+Only the Leader have to work a little to prepare the connection to the application:
 This server will work only on a local network like `192.168.x.y`.
 The Leader will create a "mobile hotspot" wi-fi network on his smartphone.
 All other phones will connect to this network.
-I will try to create a QR code to make that easy.
+Most smartphone can generate a QRcode do other smartphone can read the QRcode and easily connect to the wi-fi.
+Copy this jpg image into the folder where the guitaraoke files are.
+The name of the image must be `wifi_qrcode.jpg`, size around 200x200px.
-To avoid having heavy internet traffic from all the connected phone it is wise to limit the bandwidth of the outside internet.
+To avoid having heavy internet traffic from all the connected phone it is wise to limit the bandwidth of the outside internet before launching the application.
 This is easily done: change the "Mobile networks - Network mode" to "2G only".
-This is so slow that even if the smartphones start to download a massive update, it will be very little traffic.
+This internet connection is so slow, that even if the smartphones start to download a massive update, it will be very little traffic.
-Don't forget to return the "Network mode" to LTE, after using the Karaoke Leader.
+Don't forget to return the "Network mode" to LTE, after using the GuitaraokeLeader.

 ## Guitaraoke Follower